temporalio/temporal-ecommerce/content/part2.md

 	sentAbandonedCartEmail := false

 	for {
-    // Create a new selector on each iteration of the loop means Temporal will pick the first
+    // Create a new Selector on each iteration of the loop means Temporal will pick the first
     // event that occurs each time: either receiving a signal, or responding to the timer. selector := workflow.NewSelector(ctx)
 		selector.AddReceive(channel, func(c workflow.ReceiveChannel, _ bool) {